liferay/liferay-docs/develop/tutorials/articles/06-web-applications/05-jsf/01-packaging-a-jsf-application.markdown

   `WEB-INF/liferay-portlet.xml` descriptors.

-Both approaches can use custom-built OSGi services, since both result in the deployment of a WABs (true OSGi modules).
-Also, both approaches can be used to look up OSGi services, although including the `Bundle-SymbolicName` OSGi directive allows you to take advantage of OSGi Declarative Services via the `@Reference` annotation.
-A JSF-friendly lookup of an OSGi service for both approaches can be done by using the JSF Expression Language:
+Both approaches can use custom-built OSGi services, since both result in the deployment of a WAB (true OSGi modules).
+Also, both approaches can be used to lookup OSGi services, although including the `Bundle-SymbolicName` OSGi directive allows you to take advantage of OSGi Declarative Services via the `@Reference` annotation.
+A JSF-friendly lookup of an OSGi service for both approaches can be done by using the JSF Expression Language (EL):

     @ManagedProperty(value = "#{userLocalService}")
     private UserLocalService userLocalService;